AIVirtualDoctor/nft-lending-sdk-docs/subgraphs/index.md

 Something about subgraphs

 We can use the Moralis or any other subgraph but wait.
-Good to know, even we are providing some of the blockchains to fetch users all ERC721 and ERC1155 NFTs.
+Good to know, even though we are providing some of the blockchains to fetch users all ERC721 and ERC1155 NFTs.

 Let's take a look that how to import and use it.